 The Bad: Overly simple fight system, many stages are bad, too many unbalanced characters, not enough modes, can get boring pretty quick

 This is the fighting game all Nintendo fanboys live and die by.
 There’s nothing wrong with that, Brawl is one of the most competitive fighters I have ever played.
 There’s a huge lovable roster, tons of stages, and a lot of power-ups to turn the tide of the battle.
 With the addition of online play, this is any Wii owners dream come true.

-Some characters are also unbalanced and over powered, while others are under powered.
-I felt Kirby, Samus, and Ness were over powered.
-On the flip side Zelda was under powered and felt boring to fight with, same goes with Wario.
+Some characters are also unbalanced and overpowered, while others are underpowered.
+I felt Kirby, Samus, and Ness were overpowered.
+On the flip side, Zelda was underpowered and felt boring to fight with, same goes with Wario.
 This may vary between players, but me and my partner both felt the same way.
-There is such a large variety that everyone will find there main character to fight with.
+There is such a large variety that everyone will find their main character to fight with.
 I also found there was a lack of modes, with just Battle and online.
 The game is complete garbage with the AI, this game is only fun with another person.